daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ## Anomaly detection

-We detect anomalies by determining how well our model can reconstruct the input data.
-To this end we:
+The anomalies are detected by determining how well our model can reconstruct the input data.
+To this end I:

 - Get reconstruction error threshold;
 - Compare recontruction;